viviandotdev/ObsidianVault/+ Encounters/Mini Essays/You are insignificant.md

 - If what you are capable of is not good enough to receive recognition for it that's okay because it all doesn't matter any way.
 We are all here for a brief period of time.
 - It is enough to just be you.
 - It is enough to just be kind.
-- I am ambitious in that I want to be
+- I am ambitious not in the way of success or money I am ambitious in the way that I am curious in the actualization of what I am capable.

 [[Stop Acting Like You're Famous]]